-Since 2017 Katie Etheridge and Simon Persighetti (Small Acts) have been working with Leeds brewers, publicans, campaigners and individuals to explore the future of social landscapes by investigating the enduring role of pubs as places of community, intergenerational exchange, entertainment, (hi)story telling and activism.
-The Yorkshire Square is the culmination of this work shining a spotlight on the relationships between pubs, people and places.
+Since 2017 Katie Etheridge and Simon Persighetti (Small Acts) have been working with Leeds brewers, publicans, campaigners and individuals to explore the future of social landscapes by investigating the enduring role of Pubs as places of community, intergenerational exchange, entertainment, (hi)story telling and activism.

 Public House: The Yorkshire Square by Etheridge & Persighetti (Small Acts).
 Commissioned and produced by Compass Festival.
-Made possible by the Heritage Lottery Fund with support from Leeds Civic Trust.
+Made possible by the The National Lottery Heritage Fund with support from Leeds Civic Trust.
 Many thanks to Leeds Kirkgate Market and Nomadic Beers.